Frequently Asked Questions

 - How can you help me?

-- Do I have to be firm in my adoption decision before talking with a counselor at Hope’s Promise?
+- Do I have to decide about adoption before contacting Hope’s Promise?

 - Is there someone I can talk to?
 Will you come to me?

 - What if I decide to parent?

 - What is adoption?

 - What is open adoption?